Effective Equilibrium Theory of Quantum Light-Matter Interaction in Cavities: Extended Systems and the Long Wavelength

 \subsection{Coupled light-matter Hamiltonian with a Fabry P\'erot cavity}

-Next we consider, as a realistic prototypical cavity-matter system, a Fabry-P\'erot cavity hosting a thin crystal, as sketched in Fig.~\ref{fig:cavity_real}.
-Nevertheless the discussion can be readily adapted to any type of cavity.
-We first translate the PF Hamiltonian into the language of second quantization for the electrons for notational convenience.
-It is important to stress that for any calculation employing the PF Hamiltonian in second quantization, without further care, one should to restrict to a specific particle-number subspace of the full Fock space to have physically meaningful results(see Appendix~\ref{app:grandcanonical} for further details).
-For extended thin film crystalline systems, the in-plane periodicity of the crystal potential $\phi(\bfr) = \phi(\bfr + \bfR_\parallel)$ makes it convenient to represent the fermionic annihilation and creation operators in terms of in-plane periodic Bloch's functions,
+Next we consider, as a realistic, lossless, prototypical cavity-matter system, a Fabry-P\'erot cavity hosting a 2D crystal, as sketched in Fig.~\ref{fig:cavity_real}.
+The discussion can be readily adapted to any type of lossless cavity.
+For notational convenience, we first translate the PF Hamiltonian into the language of second quantization for the electrons.
+It is important to stress that for any calculation employing the PF Hamiltonian in second quantization, without further care, one should restrict to a specific particle-number subspace of the full Fock space to have physically meaningful results (see Appendix~\ref{app:grandcanonical} for further details).
+For extended 2D crystalline systems, the in-plane periodicity of the crystal potential $\phi(\bfr) = \phi(\bfr + \bfR_\parallel)$ makes it convenient to represent the fermionic annihilation and creation operators in terms of in-plane periodic Bloch's functions,

 with $\tilde{\bfr}$ restricted to the unit cell, $\bfR_\parallel$ the lattice vector of the $n$-th unit cell, $u_{i\bfk_\parallel}(\tilde{\bfr} \sigma) = u_{i\bfk_\parallel}((\tilde{\bfr}+ \bfR_\parallel) \sigma)$ is the periodic part of the Bloch wave function, $S_{\rm M}$ the in-plane area covered by the full matter system, and $\hat{c}_{i\bfk_\parallel \sigma}$ the annihilation operator of an electron in a Bloch state with index $i\bfk_\parallel$ in the first Brillouin zone (BZ) of the crystal.
 In general, the periodicity of the crystal might not be consistent with the cubic symmetry implied by the quantized electromagnetic field.
 In such cases there is no direct mapping between matter and photon momenta.
 A discussion on this and related issues is presented in Appendix~\ref{app:mismatch}.
 Crucially, the \ac{LWA} will allow us to avoid this problem.